manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 To do so, type the following at the console input prompt: `"hello"`, and then hit the ENTER key.
 Note the quotation marks - these are important!

 As a result, the console will print our text back to us - in this case, it's `<- "hello"`.
-The left arrow isn't actually part of the response - it simply denotes that this is a reply from the JavaScript interpreter.
+The left arrow, `<-`, isn't actually part of the response - it simply denotes that this is a response from the JavaScript interpreter.

 Right now, the content of your console should look like this: